| Midgley

 WOODHALL MANOR

-Described as part of the Manor of Stanley8.
+Described as part of the manor of Stanley8.

 Later called Hatfeild [sic] Hall, after it passed from the

-Savile family and came into the possession of the Hatfeild family
+Saville family and came into the possession of the Hatfeild family

-through marriage.
-Now belongs to the Normanton Golf Club.
+Woodhall now belongs to the Normanton Golf Club.

 METHLEY HALL